TheIdentityHub/theidentityhub-angular-demo/README.md

     });
 ````

-Change the configuration of the
+Change the configuration as follows

 1. Replace [YOUR CLIENT ID] with the client id from your App configured in The Identity Hub.
 2. Replace [YOUR BASE URL] with the url of your tenant on The Identity Hub.
 3. Replace [YOUR APP BASE URL] with the base url of your site.
 Configure the redirect uri in your OAUth 2.0 App parameters at The Identity Hub.
-3. Navigate to [YOUR APP BASE URL] the index.html page
+4. Navigate to [YOUR APP BASE URL] the index.html page

 If you do not have already created an App see https://www.theidentityhub.com/hub/Documentation/#CreateAnApp.